-The Cornucopia Institute has worked hard to maintain a diversity of perspectives and backgrounds on our board of directors.
-They represent key stakeholder constituencies within the organic and family farming movements including pioneering organic agricultural producers, consumers, scientists, public policy experts, environmentalists/conservation experts, entrepreneurs and retailers.
-They hail from almost all regions of the country and they share a common dedication to protecting the economic interests of family farmers, the environment and the quality and integrity of the food we all eat.
+The Cornucopia Institute board of directors represents key stakeholder constituencies in the organic and family farming movements including pioneering organic farmers, consumers, scientists, public policy experts, conservationists, entrepreneurs and retailers.
+They hail from almost all regions of the country and they share a common dedication to protecting the economic interests of family-scale farms, the environment and the quality and integrity of the food we all eat.

 Goldie Caughlan, recently retired after a long and noteworthy career as a nutrition educator with the nation's largest member-owned food cooperative, PCC Natural Markets in Seattle, is a former member of the national organic standards board.

 Jim Crawford, and his wife Moie Kimball, own and operate New Morning Farm, a 95-acre certified-organic vegetable farm in south-central Pennsylvania.
 They have farmed organically for over 40 years, and from the start, all produce was direct-marketed in Washington, D.C.
 New Morning Farm produces approximately 60 different crops, all certified organic

 From vending veggies out of the back of a pick-up truck to organizing and supervising three thriving weekly markets (and launching a fourth in late 2012), they have built a multifaceted, successful direct-marketing system.
 Through the marketing (wholesale and retail) of various locally-produced foods like orchard fruits, cider, and baked goods, New Morning Farm is at the center of the PA-DC foodshed.